Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-A. The auditor general or the auditor general's authorized representatives, in the performance of official duties, shall have access to, and authority to examine, any and all books, accounts, reports, vouchers, correspondence files and other records, bank accounts, criminal history record information as defined in § 41-1701, money and other property of any state agency, board, commission, department, institution, program, advisory council or committee or political subdivision of this state, whether created by the constitution or otherwise, or such documents and property of a contractor relating to a contract with this state pursuant to the provisions of § 35-214.
-It is the duty of any officer or employee of any such agency or political subdivision, having such records under the officer's or employee's control, to permit access to and examination of the records on the request of the auditor general or the auditor general's authorized representative.
+A. The auditor general or the auditor general's authorized representatives, in the performance of official duties, shall have access to employees and the authority to examine any and all books, accounts, reports, vouchers, correspondence files and other records, bank accounts, criminal history record information as defined in § 41-1701 and in accordance with § 41-1750, monies and other property of any state agency, board, commission, department, institution, program, advisory council or committee or political subdivision of this state, whether created by the constitution or otherwise, or such documents and property of a contractor relating to a contract with this state pursuant to § 35-214.
+Any such agency or political subdivision, having such records under the officer's or employee's control, shall allow access to and examination of the records on the request of the auditor general or the auditor general's authorized representative.

 B. For the purpose of complying with § 41-1279.03, subsection A, paragraphs 4 and 9, the auditor general or the auditor general's authorized representative, in the performance of official duties, may attend executive sessions of the governing body of any state agency or school district in this state.